-Relevant roles held and by whom (correct at the time of publishing) Safeguarding/Attendance Link Governor(s): Tracy Caldwell School Attendance Officer: Nicky Braund-Smith
+Relevant roles held and by whom (correct at the time of publishing) Safeguarding/Attendance Link Governor(s): Tracy Caldwell School Attendance Officer: Headteacher

-Approved by
+Approved by 1

 Name: Zena Lines

 Position: Head teacher

 Signed:

-Date: September 2022
+Date: October 2023

-Proposed review date : September 2023
+Proposed review date 2 : October 2024

-&lt;sup>1 Non-attendance at school is undesirable behaviour and if the Policy on attendance is separate from the Behaviour Policy, it can be approved in line with the Behaviour Policy e.g. by the Head teacher only if they so choose.
+1 Non-attendance at school is undesirable behaviour and if the Policy on attendance is separate from the Behaviour Policy, it can be approved in line with the Behaviour Policy e.g. by the Head teacher only if they so choose.

-&lt;sup>2 "...barriers to attendance evolve quickly, the Policy should be reviewed and updated as necessary...(and) schools should seek the views of pupils and parents" (p11 Working together to improve school attendance (publishing.service.gov.uk)).
+2 "...barriers to attendance evolve quickly, the Policy should be reviewed and updated as necessary...(and) schools should seek the views of pupils and parents" (p11 Working together to improve school attendance (publishing.service.gov.uk)).